WGRN98/prediction_methods/README.md

 I also wanted to use Support Vector Regressor, but the graphs would not work for this method.
 The code is still in the file, if you want to see it run uncomment it, but do not create graphs.

 After the program analyses the data you can create a dashboard to show the data with interactive graphs.
 I decided to use dash as it allows the code to be much more condensed, with the ability to create a complete dashboard with a single file.
-Since dash in based on Flask a CS50 envirnoment can be used to create the server.
+Since dash in based on Flask a CS50 environment can be used to create the server.

 ### How to run the program, file info
 You will see 3 python files in the folder: import_data.py, data.py, app.py that should be used in the following order: